-Figure 7.
-Number of treatments reaching different steps in the treatment process.
+Figure 7 Number of treatments reaching different steps in the treatment process.
 Fresh IVF/ICSI.
 Own gametes.

-Out of the 9819 started fresh IVF-treatments with own gametes, 1795 resulted in live births, i.e. about 20%.
-From the treatments reaching the embryo transfer stage, 28 % resulted in a live birth.
+Out of the 10 485 started fresh IVF-treatments with own gametes, 1747 resulted in live births, i.e. about 20%.
+From the treatments reaching the embryo transfer stage, 26 % resulted in a live birth.
 Many things can happen during the various treatment stages.
 Sometimes stimulation is disrupted before the oocyte retrieval.
 The reasons may be that the number of ovarian follicles is too small, that the prescribed medication is not taken correctly, or for medical or personal reasons.

-Out of all treatments that lead to an oocyte retrieval, in around 20% a fresh embryo transfer is not performed.
-The most common reason for this is that one chooses to cryopreserve all embryos of high quality.
+Out of all treatments that lead to an oocyte retrieval, in around 70% a fresh embryo was transferred.
+The most common reason for not performing an embryo transfer is that one chooses to cryopreserve all embryos of high quality.
 Freezing all embryos instead of doing a fresh embryo transfer is a common strategy when there is risk of OHSS.
 This does not reduce one's chance of becoming pregnant, even though it of course delays the embryo transfer.
 Other reasons why treatments don't lead to an embryo transfer might be that mature oocytes cannot be retrieved, that oocytes are not fertilized properly, or that no embryo develops that is suitable for transfer.

 Generally, an IVF-treatment is an effective treatment method and most patients/couples manage to get pregnant and have a baby within the first three IVF-treatments.
+See figure 21a and 21b for cumulative results.